oVirt/ovirt-site/source/release/4.2.0/index.html.md

 #### OTOPI

- - [BZ 1411100](https://bugzilla.redhat.com/1411100) <b>[RFE] Change timestamp format to include timezone for logs</b><br>From now on, all timestamp records for otopi-based tools logs - including engine-setup, host-deploy, hosted-engine --deploy - will contain a time zone to ease correlation between logs on the Manager and hosts.
+ - [BZ 1411100](https://bugzilla.redhat.com/1411100) <b>[RFE] Change timestamp format to include timezone for logs</b><br>From now on, all timestamp records for otopi-based tools logs (including engine-setup, host-deploy, and hosted-engine --deploy) will contain a time zone to ease correlation between logs on the Manager and hosts.
 They will also now include the fraction of a second.
-Previously they contained a timestamp without a time zone and fraction of a second, for example:<br><br>2017-04-03 09:56:58 DEBUG otopi.context context.dumpEnvironment:760 ENVIRONMENT DUMP - BEGIN<br><br>From now on there will always be a comma and fraction of second after the seconds part, and a timezone identifier at the end of the timestamp part, for example:<br><br>2017-04-05 10:41:08,500+0300 DEBUG otopi.context context.dumpEnvironment:760 ENVIRONMENT DUMP - BEGIN
+Previously they contained a timestamp without a time zone and fraction of a second, for example:<br><br>2017-04-03 09:56:58 DEBUG otopi.context context.dumpEnvironment:760 ENVIRONMENT DUMP - BEGIN<br><br>From now on there will always be a comma and fraction of a second after the seconds part, and a timezone identifier at the end of the timestamp part, for example:<br><br>2017-04-05 10:41:08,500+0300 DEBUG otopi.context context.dumpEnvironment:760 ENVIRONMENT DUMP - BEGIN

+#### oVirt Engine SDK 4 Ruby

+ - [BZ 1317450](https://bugzilla.redhat.com/1317450) <b>[RFE] Have a policy for autoresume of VMs paused due to IO errors (stay paused, turn off, restart with defined time out time)</b><br>Feature: <br>Previously, if the VM has been paused due to IO Error, there was no way how to configure what should happen after the storage gets fixed.
+The only option was "auto resume", which resumed the VM.
+This feature adds two more options configurable per VM: "Kill" and "Leave Paused".<br><br>Reason: <br>There are ways how the "auto resume" together with HA VM using VM lease could lead to split brain.
+Other reason is that it can interfere with custom HA solutions.<br><br>Result: <br>Now the user can configure 3 resume policies for VMs:<br>- auto resume (the one which used to be the only one)<br>- leave paused<br>- kill

 #### VDSM

+ - [BZ 1317450](https://bugzilla.redhat.com/1317450) <b>[RFE] Have a policy for autoresume of VMs paused due to IO errors (stay paused, turn off, restart with defined time out time)</b><br>Feature: <br>Previously, if the VM has been paused due to IO Error, there was no way how to configure what should happen after the storage gets fixed.
+The only option was "auto resume", which resumed the VM.
+This feature adds two more options configurable per VM: "Kill" and "Leave Paused".<br><br>Reason: <br>There are ways how the "auto resume" together with HA VM using VM lease could lead to split brain.
+Other reason is that it can interfere with custom HA solutions.<br><br>Result: <br>Now the user can configure 3 resume policies for VMs:<br>- auto resume (the one which used to be the only one)<br>- leave paused<br>- kill
+ - [BZ 1376843](https://bugzilla.redhat.com/1376843) <b>[RFE] Implement a keep-alive with reconnect if needed logic for the python jsonrpc client</b><br>jsonrpc python client is now able to reconnect in case jsonrpc server has restarted.
  - [BZ 1205739](https://bugzilla.redhat.com/1205739) <b>[RFE][DR] - Allow recovering an imported domain without an UP DC</b><br>Cause: <br><br>Consequence: <br><br>Fix: <br><br>Result:
  - [BZ 1391859](https://bugzilla.redhat.com/1391859) <b>[RFE] When creating thick allocated disks on file-based storage, use '-o preallocation=falloc' instead of 'dd' with zeros.</b><br>New feature greatly reduces the time required to create thick allocated disks on file-based storage.
  - [BZ 1228543](https://bugzilla.redhat.com/1228543) <b>[RFE] hot-unplug memory</b><br>Previously, it was only possible to add memory to a running virtual machine (VM).
 To remove memory, the VM had to be shut down.<br>In this release, it is now possible to hot unplug memory from a running VM, provided that certain requirements are met and limitations are considered.
- - [BZ 1334982](https://bugzilla.redhat.com/1334982) <b>[RFE] Gracefully shutdown Virtual Machines on Host reboot/shutdown.</b><br>Feature: <br>Gracefully shutdown the running VMs on host shutdown.<br><br>Reason: <br>Without this feature the running VMs are killed by the systemd process.
-Killed VMs are not given any chance to finish proper shutdown, thus resulting in undefined states.<br>Undefined state results in undesirable scenarios, especially for VMs running databases, eg Oracle, SAP ...<br><br>Result: <br>The graceful shutdown takes care of running VMs by holding the systemd and telling VMs to shutdown properly.
-After VMs are shutdown, the systemd is allowed to take over control and continue shutdown.<br>The VDSM is shutdown after the graceful shutdown of VMs.<br>Before that VDSM passes information to the engine and waits for for (default, can be changed in vdsm.conf) 5s for the engine to ACK VMs shutdown.
+ - [BZ 1334982](https://bugzilla.redhat.com/1334982) <b>[RFE] Gracefully shutdown Virtual Machines on Host reboot/shutdown.</b><br>Previously, in cases of emergency,  users were required to shut down the hosts to preserve the data center.
+This caused running virtual machines to be killed by the systemd process without performing a graceful shutdown.
+As a result, the virtual machine's state became undefined which led to problematic scenarios for virtual machines running databases such as Oracle and SAP.<br>In this release, virtual machines can be gracefully shut down by delaying the systemd process.
+Only after the virtual machines are shut down, does the systemd process take control and continue the shut down.
+The VDSM is only shut down after the virtual machines have been gracefully shut down, after passing information to the Manager and waiting 5 seconds for the Manager to acknowledge the virtual machines have been shut down.
  - [BZ 1168327](https://bugzilla.redhat.com/1168327) <b>Live Merge: optimize internal volume size</b><br>After live merge, the base volume is reduced to its optimal size.
  - [BZ 1430799](https://bugzilla.redhat.com/1430799) <b>Create script to restore original network configuration of removed vdsm host</b><br>Feature:<br>Provide tools for simple removal of networks configured by oVirt on a host.<br><br>Reason: <br>One could add a host into Engine and one minute later decide to remove it.
 But the host would have ovirtmgmt bridge and various VDSM network hacks which are not clear how to remove.<br><br>Result:<br>vdsm-tool now provides commands for VDSM network cleanup, particularly `vdsm-tool clear-nets` and `vdsm-tool dummybr-remove`.
 One could remove networks configured by VDSM following the steps below.
 Note that vdsm service is not required to be running:<br><br>1.
 To prevent loss of connectivity it might be needed to exclude default route network from cleanup.
 Look for a network providing default route (ovirtmgmt by defalut):<br># vdsm-tool list-nets<br>...<br>ovirtmgmt (default route)<br>...<br><br>2.
 Remove all networks configured by VDSM except for the default network.<br># vdsm-tool clear-nets --exlude-net ovirtmgmt<br><br>3.
 Remove libvirt dummy bridge ;vdsmdummy;<br># vdsm-tool dummybr-remove<br><br>4.
 Host should be clean, you can remove vdsm now.
  - [BZ 1367806](https://bugzilla.redhat.com/1367806) <b>[RFE] - Add "blkdiscard" as a new method to zero volumes</b><br>A new VDSM parameter enables a host to remove a disk/snapshot on block storage, where "Wipe After Delete" is enabled, in much less time than the "dd" command, especially if the storage supports "Write same."